aleksaan/diskusage/README.md

 <br><img src="./img/duck.jpg" width="200"><br>
 Illustrator: Ekaterina [[t.me/@kateUV](https://t.me/kateUV)]

+## To Elon Musk
-## Elon Musk, I hope you will see it
+I hope you will see it and I have couple of quite well ideas to chat them with you

 ## Features
 - Gathers directories/files sizes